syncfusion-content/install-docs/Common/Essential-Studio/Essential-Studio-Enterprise-Installer.md

 * PHP
 * Universal Windows Platform
 * Windows Forms
-* WinRT
 * WPF
 * Xamarin

-   N> WinRT can only be installed from Windows 8 and later.
-Universal Windows Platform will be installed only in Windows 10.
-Syncfusion has removed Classic products(ASP.NET and ASP.NET MVC), Silverlight, and LightSwitch Silverlight platforms from the Syncfusion Enterprise edition setup and providing them as individual platform setup alone from the 2015 Vol 4 release(v13.4.0.53).
-Also we have removed Android, Windows Phone and Universal 8.1 from Syncfusion Enterprise edition setup and providing individual platform setup from the 2016 Vol 3 release(v14.3.0.49).
+   N> Universal Windows Platform will be installed only in Windows 10.

-   You are provided with the separate installer for FileFormat.
+   We are providing separate installer for FileFormat.

-   Also, you are provided iOS packages as zip file.
+   Also, We are the iOS packages as PKG file.
 It contains Framework library of the controls and samples.

    N> Syncfusion has removed Classic products(ASP.NET and ASP.NET MVC), Silverlight, and LightSwitch Silverlight platforms from the Syncfusion Enterprise edition setup and providing them as individual platform setup alone from the 2015 Vol 4 release(v13.4.0.53).
 We have removed Android, Windows Phone and Universal 8.1 from Syncfusion Enterprise edition setup and providing individual platform setup from the 2016 Vol 3 release(v14.3.0.49).
-Also we have removed the WinRT platform from the Syncfusion Enterprise edition setup from 2016 2016 Vol 4 release(v14.4.0.15).
+Also we have removed the WinRT platform from the Syncfusion Enterprise edition setup from 2016 Vol 4 release(v14.4.0.15).

 ## Step-by-Step Installation